Universal level statistics of the out-of-time-ordered operator: Phase-space description of OTOC

-{\it Phase-space description of OTOC ---} We now turn to the particularly interesting question of a connection between the exponential Lyapunov growth of the OTOC, $C(t) = \braket{\Psi | e^{2\,t\,\hat{\Lambda}(t)} |\Psi} \propto e^{2\tilambda t}$, at early times and the Wigner-Dyson level statistics of the operator $\hat{\Lambda}(t)$.
-There appears to be a disconnect between the two in that the former Lyapunov growth is a classical pre-Ehrenfest-time behavior without quantum interference, while the latter is a consequence of well-developed quantum interference.
-To connect the two and gain some intuition, we follow Cotler {\it et al.} \cite{cotler2017out} and consider the Lyapunov operator within the phase-space formulation.
-This is achieved by describing the quantum dynamics in terms of the Wigner function, $W({\bf r},{\bf p},t)$, in the four-dimensional phase space that we parameterize by $z=({\bf r},{\bf p})$ for brevity.
-All operators are translated into phase-space distributions via Wigner transform \cite{Moyal49}.
+We study two related phenomena: (i) the exponential growth of OTOC at early times (to be discussed in Sec.~\ref{sec:earlytime}) and (ii) the transition in the level statistics of ``the projected Lyapunovian'' from the Poisson to the Wigner-Dyson distribution.
+Here ``the projected Lyapunovian'' is a shorthand referral to a projection of the Lyapunov operator to a subspace of virtually non-overlapping classical-like states, as discussed above.
+To develop further intuition about the connection between (i) and (ii), we follow Cotler {\it et al.}~\cite{cotler2017out} and consider the Lyapunov operator within the phase-space formulation.
+This is achieved by describing the quantum dynamics in terms of the Wigner function, $W({\bf r},{\bf p},t)$, in the four-dimensional phase space that we parametrize by $z=({\bf r},{\bf p})$ for brevity.
+All operators are translated into phase-space distributions via the Wigner transform~\cite{Moyal49}.